Optical Fire Detection

 - Heated optics to improve operation in cold or damp environments

-- Approved configurations with integral junction boxes and displays, installed without conduit seals.
+- Approved integral junction boxes and displays, installed without conduit seals.

 - Rugged-weather baffles for protection against rain, dust and process splashing.

-- Support.
-Experts on application and compliance can help owners build a safe, reliable system.
+- Expert support on application and compliance can help owners build a safe, reliable system.

 - With point-gas detection, it is best to place the detectors higher, toward the ceiling, when sensing for lighter-than-air gases; and lower, toward the floor, when sensing for heavier-than-air gases.

 - Install detectors in areas where air flow will move a representative sample of ambient gases around the sensor.
 Often, this is near vents/duct-work.

 - Look for the area(s) of highest risk – potential leak points, like valves, fittings/connections, pumps.

 It is necessary to always identify the flammable vapors of interest at the job site in order to determine the proper calibration gas setting for the combustible gas transmitter.
 In addition, the fire hazard properties, such as vapor density, flash-point, and vapor pressure should be identified and used to assist in selecting the optimum detector mounting location within the area.